 The nature in South East Australia is very green compared to the dry brown nature before Wilsons Promontory.

 Driving on the Australian South East Coast

 Bridges and Rivers

-Sapphire Coast has many pretty towns and villages that are worth a stop.
-Some of the prettiest we waw were Eden and Merimbula.
-Also the town of Narooma further north was very beautiful.
-All these towns have beaches on both sides, both ocean front and lakeside beaches, and in between turquoise lagoons.
+Some of the prettiest are Eden and Merimbula.
+Also the Narooma further north was a very scenic place.
+And like in Victoria all these New South Wales towns have beaches on both sides.
+You can choose between ocean front and lakeside beaches – or the turquoise lagoons in between them!

 Driving from Merimbula to Sydney

 Our journey from Melbourne to Sydney continues in my next post.
 That post shows you the places in the southern part of New South Wales,between Merimbula and Sydney.

 Kiama’s little blowhole on the South Coast of New South Wales

 How did we arrange our Melbourne to Sydney campervan trip, what was our itinerary and how was the whole drive like?
 You can read about that in my main post Melbourne to Sydney Drive along Coast.

 Melbourne to Sydney coastal drive with campervan